 Everybody just chill out.
 It’s going to be alright.

-Anoraak began as a bedroom-based project about eight years ago, healing as Frederic Riviere searched for sound engineer work and found nothing but bar gigs.
+Anoraak began as a bedroom-based project about eight years ago, as Frederic Riviere searched for sound engineer work and found nothing but bar gigs.

-“Everyone is an engineer in Paris, ambulance ” says Riviere aka Anoraak “It’s like coming to L.A. and trying to be an actor.”
+“Everyone is an engineer in Paris, ” says Riviere aka Anoraak “It’s like coming to L.A. and trying to be an actor.”

 It wasn’t long before Riviere reached a breaking point, after his role in several indie rock bands started to feel like “just another job.”
 Determined to find his calling in the West of France, Riviere joined his old friends in Nantes (a city Time once called the most livable spot in all of Europe) and helped launch the Valerie collective/blog.
 Before he knew it, Riviere was channeling his childhood on the Nightdrive With You EP, a buzz-stirring attempt at everything from moon-lit club music (the title track) to Boards of Canada-inspired IDM (“Endless Summer”).